 Using BPO Metrics to Create Stronger BPO Partnerships

 We believe it starts by setting the right performance standards.
-If businesses can align their operations to the right key performance indicators (KPIs), they can effectively evaluate productivity and gain insights into key areas of growth and improvement.
+If businesses align their operations to the right key performance indicators (KPI), they can effectively evaluate productivity and gain insights into key areas of growth and improvement.
 Of course, this process is completely reliant on good data.
-Any organization looking to lay out a structured performance measurement plan, needs to first be ready with the necessary technological tools for accurate data capturing and analysis.
+Any organization looking to lay out a structured performance measurement plan needs to first be ready with the necessary technological tools for accurate data capturing and analysis.

 Metrics and Measurable Performance

 A robust monitoring process calls for consistent engagement.
 When processes are monitored on a granular level, it opens up the scope for improvement across layers in both individual and collective performances.
 It also helps decision-makers assess areas of cost leakage and operational inefficiency.

 Traditionally, the two most important metrics for managing costs in this respect are:

 - Cost-per-call: assesses the cost incurred on contacts over a specific time period